tjohnston-softdev/python-study-notes/chapters/09-dictionaries.md

 ```

 ## Remove Key
-To do this, use the 'del' keyword on the dictionary key value.
+To do this, use the `del` keyword on the dictionary key value.

 ```python
 person = {